 Amherst is seeking to enroll qualified students who are actively serving or those who have previously served in the U.S. Armed Forces.
 As part of our commitment, Amherst College participates in the U.S. Department of Veterans Affairs Yellow Ribbon Program.
 For qualifying admitted students, Amherst does not cap Yellow Ribbon spaces and offers an uncapped maximum school contribution per student.
 Should you fully qualify for the Yellow Ribbon Program and choose to use your benefits, your tuition at Amherst will be 100% free.
-Amherst College financial aid is also available as an alternative to using the GI Bill®.
+Amherst College financial aid is also available as an alternative to using the GI Bill® and as a result it is common for U.S. veterans not to use their V.A. educational benefits while attending.
 All applicants are encouraged to apply for need-based financial aid through the Office of Financial Aid.

 To learn more about Amherst's past and present relationship with the military, read our "Veterans' Days" article in Amherst's alumni magazine.